 - 2 tbsp chia seeds

 - Start with the base.
 Line a large tart case with baking paper.

 - Grind the nuts in a food processor or blender until finely crumbed.

 - Add the coconut oil and rice malt syrup and blend well together.

-- Transfer to the tart case and spread mixture evenly across the base.
+- Transfer to the tart case and spread the mixture evenly across the base.

-- Defrost raspberries & blackberries and blend with chia seeds and maple syrup to make the jam.
+- Defrost the raspberries & blackberries and blend with the chia seeds and maple syrup to make the jam.
 Set aside while you make the filling.

 - Roughly chop the cream cheese into small chunks and beat in a medium sized bowl with an electric mixer until smooth.

-- When the base is set or cooled, spoon in filling and spread evenly.
+- When the base is set, spoon in the filling and spread evenly.

-- Cover with a generous layer of chia berry jam and arrange strawberries on top.
+- Cover with a generous layer of chia berry jam and arrange sliced strawberries on top.